What is Support Vector Machine? SVM Algorithm in Machine Learning

 How Does the Support Vector Machine Algorithm Work?

-SVM libraries are packed with some popular kernels such as Polynomial, Radial Basis Function or rbf, and Sigmoid.
+SVM libraries are packed with some popular kernels such as Polynomial, Radial Basis Function or RBF, and Sigmoid.
 The classification function used in SVM in Machine Learning is SVC.
 The SVC function looks like this:

-sklearn.svm.SVC (C=1.0, kernel= ‘rbf’, degree=3)
+sklearn.SVM.SVC (C=1.0, kernel= ‘rbf’, degree=3)

 Important parameters

 - kernel: It is the kernel type to be used in SVM model building.
 It can be ‘linear’, ‘rbf’, ‘poly’, or ‘sigmoid’.
-The default value of kernel is ‘rbf’.
+The default value of the kernel is ‘rbf’.

 Building a Support Vector Machine Classification Model in Machine Learning Using Python